 Road Trip to Santa Barbara and San Luis Obispo

 Heading north from Los Angeles we begin our real road trip in Southern California; the area we’re about to describe is known as the Central Coast and arguably the best area in the state.

 When driving northbound, you definitely have to drive on California Highway 1 and 101.
 These coastal routes are among the most famous roads in California because they hug the coast perfectly and offer breathtaking scenery.

 Leaving Los Angeles and the ultra-luxurious Malibu, you’ll first pass through Ventura.
-Ventura is a nice coastal town and a welcome respite from mad LA.
+Ventura is a nice coastal town with a couple of things to do; mostly it’s a welcome respite from mad LA.
 Look out for the iron bells on the 101, which mark the original pilgrimage of Junipero Serra, who was one of the most important religious figures in Californian history.

 Keep driving on the 101 and you’ll eventually you’ll arrive in Santa Barbara.
 Santa Barbara is one of the most beloved cities in California due to its historical significance, downtempo vibe, and excellent beaches.

 The Mission Santa Barbara and County Courthouse are two of the best examples of the local (Catholic) Mission-style architecture.
 They’re nice to appreciate but only for about 15-30 minutes.